zeusdeux/subsequence-search/README.md

 - `noHighlight`: returns back an array of plaintext matches

+- `noResults`: returns a `string` that the user provides as input or default string ('No results found.') when input search string isn't found in input data

 These are available on the `transforms` property on the object you get when you do `require('subsequence-search')` i.e.,

 ```javascript